openharmony/docs/en/application-dev/reference/apis-arkweb/ts-basic-components-web.md

 mixedMode(mixedMode: MixedMode)

-Sets whether to enable loading of HTTP and HTTPS hybrid content can be loaded.
+Sets whether to enable loading of HTTP and HTTPS mixed content.
 By default, this feature is disabled.

 **Parameters**